open-rsx/rsb-manual/install-cpp.rst

 Installation of Dependencies on MacOS using Homebrew
 ----------------------------------------------------

-For installing RSB and its dependencies from source on Darwin, we recommend to use `Homebrew <http://mxcl.github.com/homebrew/>`_, an easy-to-use package manager for MacOS.
+For installing |project| and its dependencies from source on Darwin, we recommend to use `Homebrew`_, an easy-to-use package manager for MacOS.

 .. code-block:: sh

    $ brew install cmake boost protobuf

+.. _install-spread:

 Installation of the Spread Toolkit
 ----------------------------------

-`The Spread Toolkit <http://www.spread.org/>`_, a group communication framework for reliable multicast communication, is a powerful transport layer which is natively supported in RSB.
+:term:`Spread`, is a powerful transport layer which is natively supported in |project|.
+To install :term:`Spread`, source archives are available after registration for download
-To install Spread, source archives are available after registration for download `here <http://www.spread.org/download/spread-src-4.1.0.tar.gz>`_.
-Installation of the Spread Toolkit is straightforward on MacOS and Linux as it has no external dependencies and comes with a standard configuration script.
+|spread_tarball|.
+Installation of Spread is straightforward on MacOS
+and Linux as it has no external dependencies and comes with a standard configuration script.

 .. note::